 - Explaining what each agency can offer you in the areas of Employment and Community Access

-- Discussing other resources, i.e. Department of Vocational Rehabilitation (DVR)
+- Discussing other resources, e.g., Department of Vocational Rehabilitation (DVR)

-Spokane County offer Resource Fair’s to give each student the opportunity to meet each Qualified agency that provides employment services.
-On page 8 of this guide are questions you may want to ask an agency while deciding who you will hire for employment supports
+Spokane County offers Resource Fairs to give students the opportunity to meet each qualified agency that provides employment services.
+On page 8 of the Participant Guide are questions you may want to ask an agency while deciding who you will hire for employment supports.

 Community Employment Specialist